kaleidoscope18/cashflow/README.md

 3. `go build`
 4. `./cashflow`

+Endpoints URLs will be provided by the running process logs.

 ## Debugging

 Follow this : https://github.com/golang/vscode-go/wiki/debugging

 ## Features

-- Add balance on a specified date
-- Add transaction on a specified date
-- List transactions
+This project's whole functionnality set is documented in Gherkin natural language.
+You can find them in the `*.feature` files under `bdd/`.

 ## Graphql (graphqlgen)

 - All files under `api/graph/generated` will be regenerated
-- You might have to backup the contents of the resolvers.
-Sometimes there are breaking changes.
+- You might have to backup the contents of the resolvers when there are breaking changes.
 - to regenerate do:

 ```sh
 cd api && rm -rf /graph/generated && go run github.com/99designs/gqlgen generate && cd ..
 ```

+## BDD

+BDD testing is in `bdd` package and gherkin natural language is used with `features/*.feature` files.
+[Godog](https://github.com/cucumber/godog/) library is used to run these tests.

+These tests are included in test run with `go test ./...` command from root.

 ## Database